laraditz/my-invois/README.md

 // Automatically update the record in myinvois_documents table such as status, long_id etc.
 $details = MyInvois::document()->details($uuid);
 ```

+> As LHDNM MyInvois do not provide any event webhook, you are encourage to call this API after submitting document to get the latest document status.
+It may take some time for LHDNM to validate your document, so you may need to check from time to time until the document status is `Valid` or `Invalid`.

 ### Taxpayer Validation